ssugar/OldBlog/Fabric/DBTinFabricNotebook.md

 ## **Conclusion**

-By running DBT inside a Fabric Notebook with the `dbt-fabric` adapter, you centralize your data transformation process, enhance security with Azure KeyVault, and improve collaboration by eliminating the need for a local development environment.
+By running DBT inside a Fabric Notebook with the `dbt-fabric` adapter, you centralize your data transformation process, enhance security with Azure KeyVault, and improve collaboration by eliminating the need for local development environments.
 The `jaffle-shop-classic` repository's compatibility with Fabric Warehouse ensures a smooth and efficient workflow to test DBT in Fabric.